imashnake0/leetcode/README.md

-# leetcode
+# LeetCode
-LeetCode solutions and notes
+Solutions and notes for LeetCode problems.